CMU-17313Q/nodebb-f25-sickfault/UserGuide.md

 ```
 2. Access this URI: `/debug/spec/write#tag/search/paths/~1search~1posts/get`

+### 2. Search Bar Page
-#### UI Features
+#### Features
-The UI for searching offers has a simple interface and an advanced one, the advanced one does more than what the API does, it can:
+The UI for searching offers has a simple interface and an advanced one, the advanced one offer more features than what the API does, it can:
- - Filter by:
+   - **Filter by:**
       - Category
       - Tags
       - Poster
       - Number of replies
       - Time (e.g. in the last three month)
- - Search:
+   - **Search:**
       - Titles and posts
       - Titles only
       - Posts only
       - Bookmarks
       - Categories
       - Usernames
       - Tags
- - Sort by (in ascending / descending order of):
+   - **Sort by (in ascending / descending order of):**
       - Relevance
       - Post time
       - Votes
       - Last reply time
       - Topic title
       - Number of replies
       - Number of views
       - Topic votes
       - Topic start date
       - Username
       - Category
- - Show results as posts or as the topics they were found in
+   - **Show results as posts or as the topics they were found in**
- - Save searching options
+   - **Save searching options**

+## Common Use Cases
+   1. User searches for a term within a specific Category and displays results as Topics
+   2. User searches for posts with a specific tag by certain user
+   3. Admin checks trending searches for a certain week
+   4. User searches for a keyword but limits the search to titles only
+   5. User applies a Saved searching option to quickly re-run a complex filter configuration.

+## Automated Testing

 ### Test File Location
 Automated tests are located at: